gempa dissemination server

 automatic or manual

-Events can be selected based on a calender or by choosing form a list of recent events.
+Events can be selected based on a calendar or by choosing form a list of recent events.

 For multiple queues, different dissemination channels and subscribers can be configured and interactively selected.